Gilwell Park: Camp Chiefs and other staff

 Captain Francis "Skipper" Gidney became the first Camp Chief in May 1919 and served until 1923.
-He organized the first Wood Badge training, and contributed to setting up Gilwell Park as the Scouters' training centre.
+He organized the first Wood Badge training and contributed to setting up Gilwell Park as the Scouters' training centre.
 The Gidney Cabin was built and named in his honour in 1929 to serve as a training centre.
 The second Camp Chief was John Skinner Wilson, who served from 1923 until 1939.
-Wilson was Colonel with the Indian Imperial Police when he became a Scout Leader in 1917.
-In 1921 he travelled to Gilwell Park to take leader training, which led to his retirement from the Indian Police in 1922 to become a full-time Scout Leader.
+Wilson had been an Indian Imperial Police colonel when he became a Scout Leader in 1917.
+In 1921 he travelled to Gilwell Park to take leader training, which led to his retirement from the Indian Police in 1922 to become a full-time Scout Association official.
 He was honoured with the Bronze Wolf Award in 1937, the only distinction of the World Organization of the Scout Movement.

 R.F.
 "John" Thurman was a British Scout Leader who served as Camp Chief from 1943 until 1969 and was awarded the Bronze Wolf Award in 1959.
 He was a strong promoter of Scout training and wrote books on the subject.
 The Thurman Memorial stands near The Pigsty.
 Thurman was succeeded by John Huskin as director of leader training.

 Don Potter (1902–2004) was an English sculptor and wood carver who was a lifelong staff member at Gilwell Park, serving as a Gilwell Master Craftsman.
 Potter created wood carvings at Gilwell Park, including the Jim Green Gate, Gidney Cabin, the Leopard Gates and totems he carved for the 1929 World Jamboree.